 If you’ve tried all the natural methods and are still seeing chinch bugs, it might be time to consider chemical options, like contact or systemic insecticides.

-If you’re determined to take the chemical route, you have several options at your disposal.
+If you’re determined to use chemicals, you have several options at your disposal.

 Contact pyrethroids